kashanzulfiqar1/cloudcomputingnotes/README.md

-git branch -r(for checking the remote branchs) git branch -a(for checking all branches) git status (for checking the status of a branch if any file is added changed or deleted etc) git checkout branchname (used to navigate to branches if the branch is not available it makes new branch and takes the user in that branch)
+git branch -r(for checking the remote branchs) git branch -a(for checking all branches) git status (for checking the status of a branch if any file is added changed or deleted etc) git checkout branchname (used to navigate to branches) git branch newbranch(used to create a new branch) git git remote add origin (Used to link local repo to github repo on the internet its not important for you to be the owner of that branch)

 # AWS notes<br>
 # S3<br>